KustelR/mykanban/README.md

 # Mykanban Frontned

-This repo represents frontend of mykanban
+This is frontend of mykanban, simple kanban application

 ## Build